Pi-Apps-Coders/website/src/wiki/development/DOCUMENTATION.md

 ```
 #### List of functions:
 Note: new functions are added often.
 If you don't see a function on this list but do see it in the api, please let us know.
-- `error` - display a custom message in red and exit with a return code of `1`.
+- `error` - display a custom message in red and exit with an exit status of `1`.
   Usage:
   ```bash
   error "The command 'sudo apt update' failed!"